edgedb/easy-edgedb/chapter7/index.md

 This works fine, returning one city: `{default::City {name: 'Bistritz', modern_name: 'Bistrița'}}`.

 But this last line with all the filters can be a little annoying to change: there's a lot of moving about to delete and retype before we can hit enter again.
+Or we might be using EdgeDB through one of its [client libraries](https://www.edgedb.com/docs/clients/index) and would like to pass in parameters instead of rewriting the query every time.

 This could be a good time to add parameters to a query by using `$`.
-With that we can give them a name, and EdgeDB will ask us for every query what value to give it.
+When EdgeDB sees the `$` it knows that this must be replaced with a value, and on the REPL it will ask us what value to give it.
 Let's start with something very simple:

 ```edgeql
 select City {